WinkPay POS Integration

 | The SDK's customer-display Activity | Launched by createNativeIntent |

-You only add what you need for your own POS UI — typically just your launcher Activity and any platform-specific intent-filter (e.g. a Clover custom-tender filter, if applicable).
+You only add what you need for your own POS UI — typically just your launcher Activity and any platform-specific intent-filter your processor or POS shell requires.

 CAMERA is required at runtime, but the SDK does not request it for you.
 You must request